sivareddyit/qubership-envgene/docs/features/calculator-cli.md

 ### [Requirements] EnvGene

-1. If a Solution SBOM is not present for the Environment for which Effective Set generation is launched, the Calculator must be launched WITHOUT the following attributes:
+1. If a Solution Descriptor is not present for the Environment for which Effective Set generation is launched, the Calculator must be launched WITHOUT the following attributes:
    1. `--sboms-path`/`-sp`
-   2. `--solution-sbom-path`/`-ssp`
+   2. `--sd-path`/`-sdp`
    3. `--registries`/`-r`

 ## Proposed Approach